Josh Aloiai: 2020

-In a season shortened by Covid 19, Aloiai played 17 games, missing only two.
+In a season shortened by COVID-19, Aloiai played 17 games, missing only two.
 For the first time in his career, he started at prop in every appearance.
 Scoring a personal best 3 tries, his stats were much improved on previous seasons.
 His running metres increased from an average of 94 per game in 2019 to 136 in 2020, and his tackles made and tackles missed were both the best of his career.

 On 17 November, Aloiai handed in a transfer request to the Wests Tigers stating that he wanted an immediate release to join Manly-Warringah.
 Wests Tigers chairman Lee Hagipantelis spoke to Fox Sports about the players transfer request stating "As far as we’re concerned he can mow the lawns at Leichhardt and Campbelltown and paint the sheds at Concord, He’s a contracted employee at the Wests Tigers for 2021 and under the terms of his employment he’ll be remaining at the club".

 2021

 In round 1 of the 2021 NRL season, he made his debut for Manly-Warringah in the club's 46–4 loss against Sydney Roosters.

 On 4 May, Aloiai was ruled out for three months with a wrist injury.

 In round 24, he was sent to the sin bin during Manly's 36–16 victory over wooden spooners Canterbury.

 Aloiai played 16 games for Manly in the 2021 NRL season including the club's preliminary final loss against South Sydney.

+On 28 September during the Dally M awards ceremony, chairman of the Australian Rugby League Commission Peter V'landys misread Aloiai's name during the voting process.
+V'landys said “Oshay Olay” instead of Josh Aloiai.
+The gaffe later became a meme across the internet.

-Aloiai was set to make his professional boxing debut against Paul Gallen on 10 December but on 24 November it was revealed that Aloiai became the first NRL player to test positive to Covid-19 which meant his match needed to be postponed.
+Aloiai was set to make his professional boxing debut against Paul Gallen on 10 December but on 24 November it was revealed that Aloiai became the first NRL player to test positive to COVID-19 which meant his match needed to be postponed.